-Rule #10: In fiction, for every action, provide a reaction.
+Rule #10: In fiction, for every action, provide an appropriate reaction.

-15. My Favorite Films About Writers and Writing (A personal aside.)
+17. My Favorite Films About Writers and Writing.
+A personal aside.

 Rule #9: A great novel is not so much what you tell, but how you tell it.
-That’s a writer’s style.
+All writers develop a unique style.
+Finding yours is imperative.

 Rule #12: Shut up and let your characters tell their own stories.